pallet/nginx-crate/README.md

 * The crate is updated to work with Pallet 0.8.
 * The crate has been modified to use a much more recent version of nginx.
 * The crate's configurations are much more data driven.
-* The crate no longer supports passenger.
+* The crate no longer supports passenger (and is something that will hopefully be supported in the future once the ruby crates are modified for 0.8.0).

+## Notes
+* Please see the ReleaseNotes.md for more information regarding the releases and changes.
+* You MAY need to make sure you have updated your packages before running the install phase.

+The settings expose A LOT of variables.
+They can be divided into the terms nginx conf and nginx site configuration.
+Settings should work absolute fine across nginx conf and nginx site configuration when using the `::download` install-strategy.
+This is also the preferred strategy.

+If you want to use the package based nginx install, then please note only the nginx site configuration settings should be modified.

+## Settings
+The nginx crate uses the following settings:
+`:install-strategy` (`:packages` `::download`).
+Default is `::download` Please see nginx.clj for more details on what the settings map can contain.

 ## Usage
-Artifacts are released [released to Clojars](https://clojars.org/strad/datomic-crate).
+Artifacts are released [released to Clojars](https://clojars.org/strad/nginx-crate).
 If you are using Maven, add the following definition to your `pom.xml`:
 ```xml
 <repository>
  <id>clojars.org</id>